The Bankrate promise

-It can be a challenge to figure out the best way to manage your student loan in the best of times, but the COVID-19 pandemic has made this question even more complex.
+It can be a challenge to figure out the best way to manage your student loan in the best of times, but the COVID-19 pandemic, which triggered record-high inflation and a possible recession, has made this question even more complex.
 On one hand, refinancing student loans may save you money and help you eliminate debt faster.
-But taking out a new loan to replace your existing student loans isn’t the right move for every borrower, especially during a time when payments and interest on many federal student loans remain paused and interest rates on private loans are increasing.
+But taking out a new loan to replace your existing student loans isn’t the right move for every borrower, especially during a time when payments and interest on many federal student loans remain paused, mass student loan forgiveness has been announced and interest rates on private loans are increasing.

 Refinancing student loans during the COVID-19 pandemic: Considerations to keep in mind